roryhoulding/weather-app/psuedo.md

 - [x] Redo colours so that they are nicer (programatically generate them?)
 - [x] Update all graphicData.js to include text and background properties
 - [x] Is there a way to apply the same objet to multiple ID's? (to avoid repetition)
-- [ ] Add a method to the object that holds all the data mappings and spits out the
 - [x] Set graphic data back to auto determined (not hard coded)
+- [x] Capitalise the first letter of the description
 - [ ] Make SVGs editable so that i can change the color of Tornado for day/night/sunset and make volcano full width
+- [ ] Error handling for API (learn about this too)
+- [ ] Timeout to geolocation error

 ## Bugs
 - [ ] CSS layout bug when rendering clouds where the SVG is wider than the screen